 Some comatose people are unable to breathe on their own and need the help of a

-a tube placed in the windpipe.
-The hospital staff also tries to prevent bedsores in
+in the windpipe.
+The hospital staff also tries to prevent bedsores in someone who

-someone who is comatose.
-Bedsores are open sores on the body that come from lying
+is comatose.
+Bedsores are open sores on the body that come from lying in one place